RaraykinValery/LearnWords/README.md

 # LearnWords

-LearnWords is a programm for learning foreign language words and phrases.
+**LearnWords** is a programm for learning foreign language words and phrases.

-The programm consists of two functions that can be called from teminal using "add" and "learn" keys.
+The programm consists of two functions that can be called from the terminal using "add" and "learn" parameters.

 Next comman will add a word "hello" and it's translation "привет" into your dictionary:\
 ```./LearnWords add hello привет```